 At the time, I believed I was entitled to live my dreams out because I faithfully followed Christ.
-Suffering was not part of my gravely flawed theology.
+Suffering was not part of my gravely flawed theology, nor was it the church we attended at the time.
 What I failed to understand was, God often allows suffering to prepare those He loves for a greater work and God-sized dreams.
 Our character must first be tested and tried in the fire of affliction to prove our faithfulness to God.

 Our response to adversity determines our future and the fulfillment of God-given dreams.